pgcbioinfo/rapyds/README.md

 Inside the archive are 3 html files containing:
 - Overview (``index.html``) - summary of the results
 - Electrophoresis (``gel.html``) - electrophoresis simulation of up to 5 restriction enzymes of choice
-- Cut Site Distribution (``cutsite.html``) - zoomable graphic vector of cut site locations in the sequence
+- Cut Site Distribution (``cutsite.html``) - zoomable graphic vector of cut site locations in the sequence (optional: histogram of the cut site locations)

 > It is advisable open the html files using Firefox.
 There is an issue with Google Chrome when opening local files.
 Only the overview file will work fine for any browser.